Previous Page Next Page

 Requesting a Release Hearing

-If a designated perpetrator does not agree with the outcome of the administrative review, he or she may request a release hearing by mailing the Request for a Release Hearing form to the following address:
+If a designated perpetrator does not agree with the outcome of the administrative review, he or she may request a release hearing by mailing the Request for a Release Hearing to the following address:

 Texas Department of Family and Protective Services